 Since the last update of the GRI human rights-related disclosures in 2011, the UN Guiding Principles on Business and Human Rights have become an authoritative global reference point.
 As a result, companies now have a better understanding of their responsibilities, which they can consequently incorporate into reporting.

-The project aims to review and revise the range of human rights-related topics covered in the Standards, and the related disclosures, to ensure they reflect best practice.
-While the project will be carried out in two phases, the public consultation period to update the Universal Standards included recommendations from phase 1, which was a review of the human rights content of the Standards.
+The project aims to review and revise the range of human rights-related topics covered in the standards and the related disclosures to ensure they reflect best practices.

 The project is carried out in two phases.
 Phase 1 focused on the review of the GRI Universal Standards, to ensure the overall alignment of the GRI Standards with key authoritative intergovernmental instruments in the area of human rights.

 Phase 2 of the project is focused on updating individual Topic Standards with human rights-related content and, if needed, developing new Topic Standards or disclosures.

 The project follows the GSSB's Due Process Protocol.